Mission, Vision & Values

 Kaleidoscope & Mosaic Dance Company Histories

-.Kaleidoscope is the longest-running modern dance company in Seattle, founded in 1981 by Anne Green Gilbert.
+Kaleidoscope is the longest-running modern dance company in Seattle, founded in 1981 by Anne Green Gilbert.
 The company was then directed by Anna Mansbridge from 2014-2023 and is currently directed by Bronwen Houck.
-Mosaic, CDC’s junior company, offers additional performance opportunities for interested CDC students.
+Mosaic, CDC’s junior company which operates intermittently, offers additional performance opportunities for interested CDC students when Kaleidoscope is at capacity.
 The dance companies are based at the Creative Dance Center located in the historic Haller Lake Community Club in North Seattle.

 Who Performs